girishji/vimsuggest/README.md

 >    augroup END
 >    ```
 > 3. To perform a multi-word search using the `/` or `?` command, type the first word followed by `<Space>` to trigger auto-completion for the next word.
 At the end of a line, press `\n` to continue the search on the next line.
 Note that enabling the fuzzy search option will disable multi-word search functionality.
+> 4. When completing files during `:edit` command, `<Tab>` selects subsequent items in the menu.
+In order to step into a directory press `/`, and it will populate items from that directory.

 ## Addons